Advising

 Please contact the Bachelor of Environmental Studies program for more information.

-In selecting their courses, B.E.S.
-Students are advised to follow the yearly program structure as much as possible.
+In selecting their courses, BES students are advised to follow the program structure outlined below, prioritizing required courses as much as possible.
 Students should also be aware of course prerequisites when choosing their courses.
-In the event that a stated prerequisite has not been earned, students must obtain instructor’s permission in order to enroll.
+In the event that a stated prerequisite has not been earned, students must obtain the instructor’s permission in order to enroll.

 Climate change is one of the defining environmental and social problems of our lifetime, and one that will become ever more relevant and important as we move into the future.
 Employers in all fields will increasingly seek to hire those with an understanding of climate change and how it relates to business, public policy, economies and livelihoods, conservation, and human health and happiness.
 As a student pursuing a specialization in Climate Change Studies, you will engage in an interdisciplinary program of study that prepares you with an understanding of climate change from diverse perspectives, examining scientific, political, psychological, economic, and ethical dimensions of the problem and its solutions.
 Courses are drawn from disciplines across the University, including Geography and Environmental Studies, Environmental Science, Global Development Studies, and Social Justice and Community Studies.